Robin-Lord/ml-repo/README.md

   - Simple feedforward network
   - Backpropagation for gradient descent

+#### To Do:
+- Restructure model-building to be more modular
+- Add more tests
+- Add more documentation
+- Add more examples

 - 🚧 Generating Eigenvectors
   - Visualizing Eigenvectors of a covariance matrix